michielbdejong/documents/nlnet-grant.md

 ## 8. Project results dissemination

-We'll start from the beginning of the project to involve FOSIA community to write the standard FOSIA store.
+We'll start from the beginning of the project to involve FOSIA community to write the standard FOSIA format.
 So from the beginning we will spread this project.

 And once we release the stable version of our implementation, we have a creative way of disseminating the project.
 The idea is to replace the traditional `demo` button you can find on many FOSIA projects by a `sign up` button.
 This button will bring the user to his HSP and allow him to use directly the software (without installing nor configuring any thing).
 The idea will be to work closely with FOSIA developers to implement this functionality on the project page before they launch it in the media.